Network diagnostics for a dedicated server

 Install the

-iperf3utility on a dedicated server, see the iPerf documentation for details. -
+iperf3utility on the dedicated server, see the iPerf documentation for more details. -

 -